marconimarques/marconimarques/README.md

 ### What I share here

 - **Decision Support Prototypes**: Projects where you describe a problem in plain English and get back an optimal answer.
 Real solvers, real decisions.
-- **Skills & Commands**: Custom workflows I've built to stay productive with AI agents.
+- **Skills & Commands**: Custom workflows I've built to stay productive with AI.
 - **My Learnings**:  Experiments, frameworks I've stress-tested, dead ends, and what actually works when you push LLMs and solvers together.

 **[LinkedIn](https://www.linkedin.com/in/marconimarques/)**